NixOS Workshop

 }

-• build the home-directory configuration with home-manager switch
+- build the home-directory configuration with

-• verify that the command gtop exists
+home-manager switch - verify that the command

-• use the commands which and realpath on gtop to find out where in the filesystem the tools binary is stored
+whichandrealpathongtopto find out where in the filesystem the tools binary is stored - remove one of the tools from the

-• rebuild the home-environment with home-manager switch
+home.nixfile - rebuild the home-environment with

-• verify that the tool is gone from this users environment
+home-manager switch - verify that the tool is gone from this users environment

 9 using the Nix Shell

-• verify that no Python interpreter is currently installed
+- verify that no Python interpreter is currently installed

-• enter a new Nix enviroment on the fly with nix-shell containing a current Python3 interpreter
+- enter a new Nix enviroment on the fly with

 $ nix-shell -p python

-• verify that how this shell has access to the Python interpreter
+- verify that how this shell has access to the Python interpreter

-Type "help", "copyright", "credits" or "license" for more information.
+[nix-shell:~]$ python Python 2.7.18 (default, Apr 19 2020, 21:45:35) [GCC 9.2.0] on linux2 Type "help", "copyright", "credits" or "license" for more information. >>>

-• other users, other shells of the same user, even the root user do not see this Python interpreter, because it is not linked into their environment
+rootuser do not see this Python interpreter, because it is not linked into their environment